-Institutional Research: Program Review & Assessment
+Institutional Research and Effectiveness: Program Review & Assessment

 Faculty and staff review and assess programs at WNC in order to ensure that these programs are contributing to student growth, development, and overall institutional effectiveness.